Content Quality in 2026: Everything You Need to Know for SEO

 But guess what?
 It's repeated because it's so damn true.

-Content has always been at the heart of SEO, with the types of content that are most valuable for SEO and how those pieces of content are considered have changed drastically over the years.
+Content has always been at the heart of SEO, with the types of content that are most valuable for SEO and how those pieces of content are considered by search engines have changed drastically over the years.
+That matters because search engines are no longer just matching words on a page.
+They’re trying to understand usefulness, trust, context, and whether a piece of content actually satisfies the person behind the search.

 Remember just a decade ago when it was common to make fun of people for capturing phone videos in a vertical, portrait layout?
 Now it's rare to see any horizontal, landscape videos.